opengeospatial/ogcapi-records/README.md

 ## The Record collection building block

-A catalogue is a collection of records.
+A collection of related records is called a catalogue.
 The `Record collection` building block extends the information defined for a collection by [OGC API - Common - Part 2: Geospatial Data](http://docs.opengeospatial.org/DRAFTS/20-024.html#collection-description) and [OGC API - Features - Part 1: Core](http://schemas.opengis.net/ogcapi/features/part1/1.0/openapi/schemas/collection.yaml) to:

 * include additional metadata for describing a catalogue (i.e. collection of records),
 * and to provide links for accessing the records of the collection.

-The following is an example of a record collection encoded as JSON:
+The following is an example of a searchable record collection encoded as JSON:

 ```
 {